Abilandou/Restaurant_first_django_app/README.md

 # Restaurant_first_django_app
-This repository is for my first django app following a tutorial from "Coding for Entrepreneurs".
+This repository is for my first django website about restaurants following a tutorial from "Coding for Entrepreneurs".
 This is just a practice as you learn tutorial